-Chic and noble party in Charlottenburg.
+Chic and classy partying in Charlottenburg.

-on the 20th floor of the Europa Center, a good mix of music is played and you have a spectacular view from the radio tower in the west to the TV tower in the east and even beyond.
+In the west of the city, in Charlottenburg, things stay classy: in the „Puro Sky Lounge“, high above the rooftops of Berlin.
+Located on the 20th floor of the Europa Center, a good mix of music is played and you have a spectacular view from the Radio Tower in the west to the TV Tower in the east and even beyond.

 You can also dance in Joachimsthaler Straße, at Maxxim.
 R&B and house is the main music there.
 And the legendary Metropol on Nollendorfplatz has recently reopened.